 Restoration of the late street artist’s work celebrates Keith Haring’s legacy and political activism

-When Keith Haring arrived in New York at the age of 19 to pursue his art education, he found the city streets to be a better classroom.
-Captivated with the graffiti and street art on the city’s buildings, nightclubs and subways, Haring started to experiment with his own subway art.
+When Haring arrived in New York at the age of 19 to pursue his art education, he found the city streets to be a better classroom.
+Captivated with the graffiti and street art on the city’s buildings, nightclubs, and subways, Haring started to influence the New York nightlife with his own take on subway art.

 In a 1989 interview with Rolling Stone, Haring said, “One day, riding the subway, I saw this empty black panel where an advertisement was supposed to go.
 I immediately realized that this was the perfect place to draw.
 I went back above ground to a card shop and bought a box of white chalk, went back down, and did a drawing on it.
 It was perfect — soft black paper; chalk drew on it really easily.”

 Keith Haring – temporary masterpieces caught the world’s attention